USS Panay incident: Donations

 A temporary solution was reached to allow only the American ambassador in Japan and the American ambassador in China to accept donations related to the Panay incident.
 Several American consulates were receiving money, including consulates at Nagoya, Kobe, Nagasaki and Osaka, in Japan; Taipei, Taiwan; Keijo (Seoul), Korea; Dairen, Manchuria; and São Paulo, Brazil.
 These contributions were eventually forwarded to the ambassador in Tokyo.
 Grew kept all money received related to the Panay incident in the embassy safe until the State Department could find a solution.

 Despite this policy, a local newspaper in Nagasaki, the Nagasaki Minyu Shimbun, published stories about some Japanese donations to the American consulate in Nagasaki, including an excerpt from a letter attached to a schoolboy's donation.
 Arthur F. Tower, the American consul in Nagasaki, informed Ambassador Grew of the article, which had been published on 7 January.
 Tower also informed Grew that a reporter of another newspaper—the Tokyo and Osaka Asahi Shimbun, had called on him on 23 December to discuss the Panay contributions.
 Towers reassured Grew that "this consulate has not sought to give publicity to the donations received or offered and has furnished information concerning them on two occasions only, when requested."
 However, the newspaper stories may nonetheless have increased contributions to the location.

 A final solution to the donations was reached by creating the Japan-America Trust in the name of the Panay survivors and relatives of those who lost their lives.
 The trust would be used to care for the graves of American sailors buried in Japan, dating back to the graves of sailors involved in the Perry Expedition in 1853.
 The formation of the trust allowed the State Department to avoid returning donations or directly distributing them to the U.S. government or individuals.
 (See also Foreign cemeteries in Japan.)

 Awards

-Service members aboard the Panay were awarded the Navy Expeditionary Medal and China Service Medal.
+Service members aboard Panay were awarded the Navy Expeditionary Medal and China Service Medal.